lwolf/lwolf.github.io/content/post/migrate-infrastructure-to-kubernetes-building-baremetal-cluster.md

    }
 ```

-and here is example of the `ipxe-kube-etcd-01` config:
+and here is an example of the `ipxe-kube-etcd-01` config:

 ```
 #!ipxe